KRuschmann/Sale_of_Shares_Advisor/README.md

 <a name="app"></a>
-## 6. Appendix: Lirbaries Description
+## 6. Appendix: Library Description

 ### Pandas: